RiskInMind™ - Security Policy

 6. Vulnerability Disclosure Program

 We encourage responsible disclosure of vulnerabilities in our web and mobile applications.
+Submit details to hello@riskinmind.ai.
+We acknowledge reports within 48 hours and prioritize by severity using CVSS scoring.

-SOC 2® Reference
+SOC 2 Reference

 For questions or to request documents, contact hello@riskinmind.ai.

 This policy is reviewed annually or upon significant changes.
-By using our services, you acknowledge this policy
+By using our services, you acknowledge this policy.